digital-blueprint/handbook/docs/relay/admin/reverse_proxies.md

-# Reverse Proxies & Load Balancer
+# Reverse Proxies & Load Balancers

 In case your API is running behind a reverse proxy or a load balancer some information of the connecting client, like IP, the used protocol, port etc might